NaomiRozenberg/unit2_repo/Project/README.md

 <img width="1470" alt="Screenshot 2023-12-13 at 20 06 15" src="https://github.com/NaomiRozenberg/unit2_repo/assets/142605919/ec1a8122-1525-4111-9e9c-d6bbe10aa071">

+**Fig.16** is a snapshot of the weather.csv file where we stored all the data recorded from the sensor indoor.

 ## 5. The solution provides a prediction for the subsequent 12 hours for both temperature and humidity.